neparkes-81/French-Transcriptions2UMR/README.md

 # French AMR to UMR
-In this section of the Ding project repository, we define a workflow for converting our AMRs of French speech transcriptions to automatically-produced semi-completed UMRs.
+This repository showcases my contribution of the Ding Semantics of French Speech project.
+Here, I define a workflow for converting our AMRs of French speech transcriptions to automatically-produced semi-completed UMRs.
 We specifically developed a pipeline which converts our transcriptions into Universal Dependency trees, then into Uniform Meaning Representations, or UMRs.